ReDI-School/js-berlin-2020-fall/lesson16.md

 1. **cross button**: add a button that when clicked changes the style of the item to appear crossed (tip: the style is `text-decoration: line-through`)
 1. **cross button 2**: on the first click, the item appears "crossed".
 Clicking again, it gets "uncrossed".
 And so on.
-1. priority button: add another button to indicate the priority through colors: the priorities can be: `black` (normal) -> `green` -> `orange` -> `red`.
+1. **priority button**: add another button to indicate the priority through colors: the priorities can be: `black` (normal) -> `green` -> `orange` -> `red`.
    On button click, change the colors: if the item is black, change it to green.
 Then from green to orange, from orange to red, and from red, back to black.